 In reflecting on this deeply moving and inspiring story, I was a bit surprised when an image popped into my thoughts: Lucifer Morningstar, asking, with a Devilish smile – “so tell me, what is it you truly desire?”

 The question at the heart of ACT, the question that I ask people every day: “what is it you want?”

 ACT is a bit different from a lot of other therapies.
 In other approaches we often focus a lot on the person’s problems, distress and diagnosis.
 But I’ve learned that we get further in helping people if we can ask: “what is it that you truly, deep in your heart, want your life to be about?” – i.e. “what do you want?”.

 It seems obvious, but having worked in mental health services I can assure you, it is frequently left out.
 It’s there, but it’s left out.
-Because to ask that question – I mean to really ask that question in a way that people can really answer it – is far more than just using the words.
+In statutory services, the goal is to “fix” the person … as if they are somehow broken.
+People are not broken.

 If you are struggling to find and fix what is wrong with you, there is a risk that you’ll move further and further away from what you actually desire (like Lucifer, in chopping off or hiding bits of himself he is pushing away what he really wants).

 In ACT, we learn how to accept those bits.
 Turning our attention instead to doing what matters in life.